ViaFerrata/OrcaSong/docs/getting_started.rst

         -h --help                       Show this screen.

         -c CONFIGFILE                   Load all options from a config file (.toml format).

+        --o OUTPUTPATH                  Path for the directory, where the OrcaSong output should be stored. [default: ./]

+        --chunksize CHUNKSIZE           Chunksize (axis_0) that should be used for the hdf5 output of OrcaSong. [default: 32]

+        --complib COMPLIB               Compression library that should be used for the OrcaSong output.
+                                        All PyTables compression filters are available. [default: zlib]

+        --complevel COMPLEVEL           Compression level that should be used for the OrcaSong output. [default: 1]

         --n_bins N_BINS                 Number of bins that are used in the image making for each dimension, e.g. (x,y,z,t).
                                         [default: 11,13,18,60]